BAFSA members need to invest in the competency and qualification of their workforce to grow their business

-BAFSA have already established that there is a shortage of young people within the industry and therefore focus is needed now to ensure the industry raises its profile to encourage and show those looking for job opportunities that the fire sprinkler industry is a career to look forward to.
-Establishing clear career pathways will offer potential recruits a glimpse of the diverse range of opportunities within the industry.
+BAFSA has already established that there is a shortage of young people within the industry and therefore focus is needed now to ensure the industry raises its profile to encourage and show those looking for job opportunities that the fire sprinkler industry is a career to look forward to.

 BAFSA has developed a Career Pathway which will help people identify the career options that are available to them and illustrate the knowledge and skills people need to equip themselves for different roles.